MarcoXZh3/WebpageVisuSim/GestaltVS/README.md

-#GestaltVS
+#Webpage Visual Similarity
-Gestalt laws of grouping based web page visual similarity evaluation
+Evaluate webpage visual similarity by using Gestalt laws of grouping